• Skip to main content

 Caution: When the VP9 launched, H&K stated that many P30 holsters will fit the new VP 9.
 The company was careful to warn that not every P30 scabbard will be a perfect fit.
 Leather and nylon rigs are more likely to be compatible than hard Kydex holsters.

-Fortunately, the VP9 pistol is old enough that many manufacturers are now making proper fitting carry rigs for the guns.
-And, that’s the point to this page – to give you a single resource where you can research and find the perfect holster for your needs.
+Fortunately, the VP9 pistol is old enough now that many manufacturers are making proper fitting carry rigs for the guns.
+And, that’s the point of this page – to give you a single resource where you can research and find the perfect holster for your needs.

 I don’t sell any holsters.
 GunsHolstersAndGear.com (GHG) is a news and review site that I launched more than a decade ago.
 I just bring the information to you and then you can go out and buy what you like from dealers and online retailers.
 Some of the links are affiliate links, meaning I earn a small commission on any purchase you choose to make after using one.
 GHG is a family business, and the links are how I feed my kids.
 Plus, it keeps popups and other ad detritus off of the site.